maximemulder/clam/README.md

 def pair: ApplyInt[Pair] = {0, 0}
 ```

-NOTE: While some higher-order types already work, this feature is still a work in progress.
+NOTE: While some higher-kinded types already work, this feature is still a work in progress.

 ## Union and intersection types